NYC fast food chains cut trans fat under regulations

 To test the policy’s result, researchers briefly surveyed customers leaving 168 different fast-food restaurants, belonging to 11 popular chains, the year before and the year after the restrictions were first enforced.

-Those chains included McDonald‘s, Burger King , Subway, and Yum Brands Inc restaurants KFC and Pizza Hut.
+Those chains included McDonald’s (MCD.N), Burger King BKW.N, Subway, and Yum Brands Inc (YUM.N) restaurants KFC and Pizza Hut.

 Based on receipts from 6,969 customers surveyed in 2007, the average fast-food meal purchased that year had 2.9 grams of trans fat.
 By 2009, that figure was 0.5 grams in a sample of 7,885 customers.